Everything we know about space comes from radiation.

 Oops—your grip slips a bit.
 But you’re not letting that electron go without a fight.
 It only slips out to the n=2 orbit.
 But now it’ll take less energy to pry it away.
 And the same goes for if the electron is on any of the other permitted orbits.

-Here’s the idea: because each permitted orbit is associated with a certain amount of energy, they’re called energy levels.
+Here’s the idea: each permitted orbit is associated with a certain amount of energy, so they’re called energy levels.
 That explains why you see those words on the diagram above.

 An atom whose electron has moved is called an excited atom, and one whose electron hasn’t moved is in its ground state.